jacmos3/LittleTraveler/README.md

 ===

 NOTE
-All which is explained here is coded in the Smart Contracts and you are free to read it on etherscan [LINK]
+All which is explained here is coded in the Smart Contracts and you are free to read it on etherscan https://etherscan.io/address/0x38cd9992e44064cb8bd68cdf17d164b82b25277c

 ------------